 A data processor is a natural or legal person, public authority, agency, or other body which processes personal data on behalf of the controller.
+PIPEDA does not provide a definition for data processors.

 The GDPR provides that data controllers or data processors must conduct DPIAs in certain circumstances.